+Section Description

+General The most important settings for the system, such as: Name

+System Type

+Network Address

+Location

+System Connectivity

-Section Description General The most important settings for the system, such as: Name System Type Network Address Location System Connectivity Configuration Lists the system's software and hardware version and time of last backup and restore.
+Configuration Lists the system's software and hardware version and time of last backup and restore.

 Network Settings In this section you will find H.323 gatekeeper and SIP server registration information, the NTP (Network Time Protocol) server setting and IP configuration information.

-Monitoring/SNMP Settings In this section the trap host and management IP addresses and SNMP community are found.
-The trap host and management addresses should be the IP address of the Cisco TMS server that administrates the systems.
-Legacy Cisco TelePresence MXP endpoints actually uses the management address to send traps.
+Monitoring/SNMPIn this section the trap host and management IP addresses and SNMP community are for The trap host and management addresses should be the IP address of the Cisco TMS section that administrates the systems.
+Legacy Cisco TelePresence MXP endpoints actually uses management address to send traps.